 Board of Directors

-Margaret Russo is mother to Laura and Riley DiPillo and stepmother to Leah Visconti.
+Margaret is mother to Laura and Riley DiPillo and stepmother to Leah Visconti.
 She is a practicing physician, specializing in hospital medicine.
-She served on the Board of Trustees at Cooley Dickinson Hospital in the role of Chief of Staff.
-Along with founding the Scarlet Sock Foundation, she also chairs the newly formed Hatfield HEADSUp Committee.
+She served on the Board of Trustees at Cooley Dickinson Hospital in the role of Medical Staff President.
+Along with founding the Scarlet Sock Foundation, she was also a founding member and original Board Chair of Hatfield HEADSUp Committee.
 HEADSUp is a non-profit coalition with a mission to promote the mental health and wellbeing of the residents of Hatfield, MA.
-Margaret is a devoted stage mom at her son’s performances and has been an enthusiastic audience member for her whole life.
+Margaret has been a devoted stage mom at her son’s performances and has been an enthusiastic audience member for her whole life!

 Heidi Haas is a licensed clinical social worker who has a private practice with a specialty in child and family concerns.
 In addition to therapy work, Heidi has been teaching theater to children since 1996.
 She co-created and organized the afterschool drama program at the Leeds Elementary School in Northampton and offered theater and anti-bullying workshops at all the local elementary schools.
 Heidi coaches the Northampton High School Improv Troupe, FUNKTIONLUST, and created the theater education company, Caught Off Guard, at NHS.